Why you should take Humanities 1 and 2 in your first two terms at Dartmouth College?

-- Because you love to read, you love to think deeply, you love to discuss important ideas that have puzzled or inspired people for millennia.
+You love to read, listen to, and look at things perceptively.
+You love to think deeply.
+You love to discuss important ideas that have puzzled or inspired people for millennia.
+These are the things we do in Humanities 1 and 2.

 The course is organized with a double focus.
 A third of the class hours are in lecture format.
-The rest of the class hours are devoted to intensive discussions in small groups led by each professor.
+The rest are devoted to intensive discussions in small groups led by each professor.

-These are books that have deeply influenced our culture.
-They have intrigued, inspired, and sometimes antagonized generations of readers.
+These are books and plays and poems and paintings and musical compositions and films that have deeply influenced our culture.
+They have intrigued, inspired, and sometimes antagonized generations of readers, viewers, and listeners.
 You’ll find yourself returning to them throughout your life.
-Previous Humanities students have said that these were exactly the kinds of books they hoped to study in college.
+Previous Humanities students have said that these were exactly the kinds of texts they hoped to study in college.

 - Because of the professors.